List of rulers of Odisha: Later Nandapur-Jeypore rulers

 After the death of Vishwanath Dev in 1571 the Qutb Shahis militarily encroached the eastern parts of the kingdom lying adjacent to Bay of Bengal which made Balaram Dev accept the suzerainty of Golconda.
-Veer Vikram Dev shifted the capital to Jeypore.

 Aurangzeb conquered Golconda in 1687 and the Circars along with the Jeypore Kingdom were annexed to the extensive empire of Aurangzeb.
 The successor of Raghunath Krishna Dev proved to be an inefficient ruler and as a result lost the vast territory of Northern Circars to their minister Viziaram Raz who formed the Vizianagaram State, who also adopted the title of Gajapati.
 However, the kings of Jeypore continued to rule their decreased kingdom independently until the advent of the British in 1777.
 The British destroyed the fort of Jeypore and granted them a demoted status of a Zamindari.